khairulrizki/khairulrizki/README.md

+## Interested about me?

 I am Iki, and this is my profile 😀
 - 🔭 I’m B.Eng. in Electrical Engineering
 - 💬 Ask me about what u want to ask 😄